 What is a foreign exchange broker?

 A foreign exchange broker is a person or organization who executes trades in the forex market.
+You should trade only with the best companies, therefore a top forex brokers comparison is a must.
 The trader, who could be the representative of a bank or government or just an ordinary individual, transmits orders to the broker.
 This might take the form of a phone call to the broker or instructions from the trader’s computer interface.
 Many brokerage firms that cater to individuals use this second form- they create a Web-based trading interface for their customers.
 The customers use the interface, sometimes called a trading platform, to create orders and positions.
 Then the brokerage firm executes the orders.
 Usually, brokerage firms charge fees to the customers.
 That is the way they make money, because they don’t profit from the trades themselves.
 The broker might providee resources for learning about forex trading or video tutorials, but they do not trade in the market themselves- they are purely an intermediary.

 Brokers can make things easier for the customer by creating templates for deals and trades, educating customers about the market, and allowing potential traders to make demo accounts to test out the trading interface.
 It is difficult for regulators to examine forex brokers, because they can operate internationally with little to no oversight.
 This means that selecting a legitimate broker is an important part of starting to trade on the forex market- there are brokers that scam customers or perform fraud.
 Generally, the trading community reviews brokers, providing an informal kind of policing.
 While most large brokers are scrupulous, it never hurts to be cautious.
 The broker can offer a variety of services to help the trader make decisions, like charting, trading tools, and software.
 Because the forex market is unregulated, it is technically possible for traders to enter the market without a broker.
 However, the brokers add value to the trader’s experience through the additional services they provide.